PATIENT ACCESS ONLINE CHANGES

 CQC Inspection Report

 The practice was inspected on 1 November 2016.
-We have now received our report and are pleased to say that we are rated as GOOD with some areas that are OUTSTANDING!
+We are pleased to say that we are rated as GOOD with some areas that are OUTSTANDING!
 If you would like to read the report please click on the CQC link at the bottom of the home page.

 Dementia Buddies Scheme